walmartlabs/thorax/docs/includes/docs.md

 ## Overview

-An opinionated Backbone application framework using:
+An opinionated Backbone application framework,

+- data loading
+- form serialization and validation
+- model and collection binding
+- inheritable view and DOM events
+- routers and layouts
+- handlebars integration

+Thorax is built on:

 - [Backbone](http://documentcloud.github.com/backbone/) - the core framework that Thorax builds on
 - [Underscore](http://documentcloud.github.com/underscore/) - to make sure you have your JavaScript utility belt with you